lichess-org/pgn-viewer/README.md

-# Lichess PGN Viewer - work in progress
+# Lichess PGN Viewer

-Minimalistic PGN viewer widget, designed to be embedded in content pages.
+PGN viewer widget, designed to be embedded in content pages.

 This won't replace a fully featured [analysis board](https://lichess.org/analysis).